How to Structure a Business Management Extended Essay

 This is where you really get to impress us.
 Often this is the part where you’ll actually teach the reader of your paper (and experienced Business teacher) a thing or two.

-- Sometimes you might learn that there is an analytical method which is commonly used in your industry (i.e. a ratio that isn’t taught in the course, or a way of measuring customer satisfaction).
-Feel free to include that in your EE here.
+- If you learn that there is an analytical method which is commonly used in your industry (i.e. a ratio that isn’t taught in the course, or a way of measuring customer satisfaction), feel free to include that in your EE here.

 Take time with your conclusion, so you can really emphasize everything you've discovered and how it all fits together to answer your RQ.

 - Pull your mini-conclusions together (synthesize them), make some interesting insights based on them.
-This is where you really get to shine.
+Make it clear that your insights here are based on your analysis.

 - Don’t include any new data in your conclusion.